networknext/next/docs/spin_up_other_relays_in_sao_paulo.md

 terraform apply
 ```

-Commit your changes to the backend:
+And commit your changes to the backend:

 ```console
 cd ~/next